Analog Sensors

 DS_options_editors_angleSensors_generalSensorInformation

-Sensor scaling
+Sensor Calibration

 Linear

-Linear scaling is used for linear sensors.
-It is calculated by the formula:
+Linear scaling is calculated by the formula:

 $$y=kx + d$$